nextstrain/pathogen-repo-guide/phylogenetic/README.md

 Modules are all [included](https://snakemake.readthedocs.io/en/stable/snakefiles/modularization.html#includes) in the main Snakefile in the order that they are expected to run.

-## Profiles
+## Build configs

-The profiles directory contains custom configs and rules that override and/or extend the default workflow.
+The build-configs directory contains custom configs and rules that override and/or extend the default workflow.

-- [ci](profiles/ci/) - profile for the CI build that runs with example data
+- [ci](build-configs/ci/) - CI build that runs with example data

 [Nextstrain datasets]: https://docs.nextstrain.org/en/latest/reference/glossary.html#term-dataset